Good Vibrations (record label): Later

-Hooley went on to sign and release groups such as The Undertones, Victim, The Moondogs, The Shapes, Protex, The Outcasts, The Tearjerkers among others such as Shock Treatment and The Lids, whom he signed and recorded but did not release due to financial limitations.
+Hooley went on to sign and release groups such as The Undertones, Rudi, The Outcasts, Protex, Victim, Ruefrex, The Tearjerkers, The Moondogs, The Shapes, among others such as Shock Treatment and The Lids, whom he signed and recorded but did not release due to financial limitations.

 Good Vibrations also staged gigs featuring local punk bands.
-The ‘Battle of the Bands’ gig held at the McMordie hall at Queens University Belfast on 14 June 1978 featured seven local acts including The Undertones, Rudi and The Outcasts.
+The 'Battle of the Bands' gig held at the McMordie hall at Queens University Belfast on 14 June 1978 featured seven local acts including The Undertones, Rudi and The Outcasts.
 Good Vibrations was closely linked to the punk scene at the Harp Bar when it become a regular venue for punk bands in 1978.

-Despite the fall out that led to Rudi leaving the label, Brian Young is clear about Terri Hooley and Good Vibration’s contribution to the punk movement in Northern Ireland: “His importance can’t be overestimated.
+Despite the fall out that led to Rudi leaving the label, Brian Young is clear about Terri Hooley and Good Vibration's contribution to the punk movement in Northern Ireland: "His importance can't be overestimated.
 He encouraged people.
 He was a great ideas man.
-Before that, people just laughed at you - “stupid kids, you’ll grow out of it”.
-But he took us seriously … And he had enthusiasm.
-He wasn’t in it for any cynical motive.
-He had the contacts, the knowledge and the experience to go ahead and do it.”
+Before that, people just laughed at you – "stupid kids, you'll grow out of it".
+But he took us seriously ...
+And he had enthusiasm.
+He wasn't in it for any cynical motive.
+He had the contacts, the knowledge and the experience to go ahead and do it".

 Good Vibrations hosted the first International Festival of Punk and New Wave at the Ulster Hall in Belfast over two nights in 1980 featuring almost the entire roster of the label's bands and other punk acts such as The Saints.